fabriik/walletkit/README.md

 ### Swift Package Manager

 The WalletKit Swift framework can be built with `swift build`; the unit tests can be run with `swift test`.
-This will work on MacOS and on Linux operating systems.
+This will work on macOS and on Linux operating systems.
 The `swift-tools-version` must be 5.3 or greater (see `.../WalletKit/WalletKitSwift/Package.swift`)